High-performing technical ceramics

 New technological advances lead to increasing demands for more efficient ceramics with higher performance levels.
 For over 100 years, SCT’s commitment to quality has been rooted in the ceramics materials we develop and use.
 We use proven manufacturing processes to develop our own advanced ceramic formula, ALUCER®.
 Our proprietary ceramic consistently produces some of the most high-performing, brazed assemblies within the technical ceramics industry.

 Technical ceramics (or advanced ceramics) are engineered materials that possess exceptional mechanical, electrical and thermal properties.
 Technical ceramics are an ideal solution where higher strength, lighter materials and longer product lifespans are required.
 The formulas can be customized to increase a product’s performance in a wide range of applications and extreme conditions.
-Throughout the years, SCT has developed over 100 different formulations of our ceramic ALUCER® to meet the demands of the high-reliability markets we serve.
+Throughout the years, SCT has developed over 100 different formulations of our alumina ceramic ALUCER® to meet the demands of the high-reliability markets we serve.

 SCT has perfected the art of joining ceramic to metal, in a process known as brazing.
-Brazing produces a hermetic seal between the ceramic and the metal, a major criterion for feedthroughs operating in extreme environments.
+Brazing produces a hermetic seal between the ceramic and the metal sub-components, a major criterion for assemblies operating in extreme environments.
 SCT’s brazing occurs at temperatures capable of reaching up to 1,600°C (2,912°F).

 Due to their many technical advantages, advanced ceramics are often used in lieu of competing materials, such as glass or plastic.
 Benefits include:

 - Hardness and wear resistance